the-teachingRSE-project/competencies/competencies.md

-the PerMedCoE competency framework [@Lloret-Llinares2021], the Research Data Management and Data Stewardship competence framework [@Demchenko2021] and the ELIXIR Data Stewardship Competency Framework for Life Sciences [@Scholtens2019] are examples of grassroot efforts aiming at defining the set of skills of various bioinformatics specialities, one of them as a taxonomy [@Mulder2018].
+the PerMedCoE competency framework [@Lloret-Llinares2021], the Research Data Management and Data Stewardship competence framework [@Demchenko2021] and the ELIXIR Data Stewardship Competency Framework for Life Sciences [@Scholtens2019] are examples of grassroots efforts aiming at defining the set of skills of various bioinformatics specialities, one of them as a taxonomy [@Mulder2018].
 These frameworks eventually converged into the EMBL-EBI Competency Hub